chromium/chromium/tools/metrics/actions/README.md

 Often, you want both user actions and histogram logging in your code.
 They enable different analyses.
 They're complementary.

+## Permitted Metrics

+Google has policies restricting what data can be collected and for what purpose.
+Googlers, see go/uma-privacy#principles to verify your desired user action adheres to those policies.

 ## Coding (emitting to user actions)

 Generally you should call `base::RecordAction()`, which is defined in